raghavlane/AI-DataMining-/README.md

 2. kddcup.data_10_percent_corrected is the dataset
 3. search.py contains the program.
 Change the path names if files before running.

-Uses Python3 , DEAP, scikitlearn and pandas command to run -  python search.py
+Uses Python3 , DEAP, scikitlearn and pandas.
+Command to run -  python search.py